 The application must be made by the Investigating Officer to the Authorising Officer (see definition B2 above) using the forms downloaded from the intranet site.
-Search under the words 'Regulation of Investigating Powers' to locate the site.
+Search under the words 'Regulation of Investigating Powers' to locate the site or the Home Office website

-Authorisations (See also definition B1 above)
+2. Written Authorisations (See also definition at B1 & B2 above)

-Authorisations or renewals of authorisations must be given by the Authorising Officer (see definition numbered 2 above) in writing.
-At the time an authorisation is given the Authorising Officer should diary the matter for a review in a month's time.
+Authorisations or renewals of authorisations must be given by the Authorising Officer in writing.
+At the time, an authorisation is given the Authorising Officer should diary the matter for a review in a month's time.
 The only Officer officially able to authorise surveillance or CHIS where confidential material is likely to be obtained is the Executive Director of Governance and Resources.